 What makes Babbel unique?

 They primarily encouraged Babbel to teach unfamiliar words.
-Further, it improves your grammar abilities and understanding of sentence structures.
+Furthermore, it improves your grammar skills and your understanding of sentence structure.

 This makes it an excellent app for beginners.

 Babbel has the edge of allowing you to bounce between different levels.
-You may change the difficulty level if you think it’s too easy or for more expert users.
+You may change the difficulty level if you think it’s too easy or if you’re an expert user.

-It assures native speakers of the target language that they record all of the audio material.
+It assures native speakers of the target language that they will record all audio material.
 This results in a faultless accent and clear pronunciation that students may pick up on from the first lesson.

-The app’s course material uses slower and more clearly stated words and speech, which may not be the case in a foreign nation.
+The app’s course material uses slower, more clearly stated language, which may not be the case in a foreign country.

 This allows learners to gain a head start and become used to the accent.
 Later, there’s always time to pick up the pace.